 Electrolytes are certain minerals that play an important role in muscle function.
 Low levels of any of these minerals can allow the muscle to contract, but prevent it from relaxing.

 As mentioned earlier, pregnant women often experience muscle cramps, and it’s no wonder given that there is a high need for magnesium in expectant mothers, and low magnesium is one of the strong theories related to muscle cramps.
+As mentioned above, potassium is related to muscles contracting, and there is a correlating function where magnesium causes muscles to relax.
+Both are needed.

 3. Correct dehydration

 A third preventative measure, especially if you sweat in hot weather, exercise for long periods of time, or work in hot conditions, is to maintain adequate fluid intake.
-Dehydration can be life threatening, but did you know that mild dehydration reduces your blood volume, which, in turn, can reduce the supply of oxygen to your muscles?
+Dehydration can be life-threatening, but did you know that mild dehydration reduces your blood volume, which, in turn, can reduce the supply of oxygen to your muscles?
 When the oxygen supply is reduced to the muscles, they can go into spasm.
 Be sure to drink plenty of water during the day interspersed with electrolytes.

-But don’t rely on sports drinks to prevent muscle cramps.
+But don’t rely on typical sports drinks to prevent muscle cramps.
 Many sports drinks can contain as much sugar as fruit punch and usually only provide sodium and potassium.

 Shop for elete electrolyte add-in by clicking here.